Marriage and Divorce in Estate Planning: Impact of Tax Reform, Planning Techniques for Counsel

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide estate planners, tax counsel, and advisers on the complex tax challenges for estate planning when there is a marriage or divorce.
+This CLE course will guide estate planners, tax counsel, and advisers on the complex tax challenges for estate planning when there is a marriage or divorce.
 The panel will discuss a variety of tax consequences, the impact of tax reform, post-divorce treatment of trusts, and tax considerations in negotiating prenuptial agreements and divorce settlements.

 - Key tax considerations for estate planning for divorced or soon to be married clients